 - Meet other specific Title IV-E program requirements as they arise (participate in field placement, pass child welfare course, maintain academic “good standing”, etc.)

-An awards committee, made up of representatives of the CSU, School of Social Work, and representatives of public child welfare agencies from counties surrounding the University, will review all applications, interview qualifying candidates, and finalize selection of candidates to whom the award will be offered.
+An awards committee, made up of representatives of the CSU, School of Social Work, and community partners, which may include representatives of public child welfare agencies, tribal child welfare, county adoptions, and state adoptions, will review all applications, interview qualifying candidates, and finalize selection of candidates to whom the award will be offered.